dmarma/okta-mcp-server/README.md

 ### 3. Start Using

-Restart Cursor and use Okta tools in your chats!
+Restart your MCP client and use Okta tools in your chats!

 ## Commands